cloudControl/documentation/Guides/Python/Pyramid.md

 # Deploying a Pyramid application
 [Pyramid] prides itself of being a "small, fast, down-to-earth, open-source Python web application development framework."
-And it is as fast and down-to-earth to make Pyramid work on clouControl!
+And it is as fast and down-to-earth to make Pyramid work on cloudControl!

 Within minutes, you are going to deploy a simple "Hello World!"
 Pyramid application on [cloudControl].